zhongjingyu1/PML-ND/README.md

 ## Negative-Label-and-Noise-Feature-Guided-Disambiguation-for-Partial-Multi-Label-Learning
 ## This is the relevant code for PML-ND
 ## The article "Negative Label and Noise Feature Guided Disambiguation for Partial Multi Label Learning" has been accepted by IEEE Transactions on Multimedia.
+## Citing
+If you find this code useful, please consider to cite our work.
 ```
 @article{zhong2024negative,
   title={Negative Label and Noise Information Guided Disambiguation for Partial Multi-Label Learning},